petabite/uWeb/README.md

 ### Template Rendering

 - μWeb comes loaded with a simple template rendering system that can render HTML with python variables.
 - To replace a variable in the HTML template, surround the variable name with { {  } }.
-Then, render the template with the variables parameter.
+Then, render the template with the variables argument.

 Example: